-If you're searching for a way to move abroad to a foreign country overseas, begin a new adventure and get paid, becoming TEFL certified is a great first step.
+If you're searching for a way to move abroad to a foreign country, begin a new adventure, and get paid, becoming TEFL certified is a great first step.
 Becoming TEFL certified can open all kinds of doors and launch a career in travel and education.

-To become an English teacher abroad, generally the only requirements are to be a native English speaker, but in many cases having a bachelor's degree and becoming TEFL certified will give you a leg up in a crowded field.
-When it comes to obtaining a TEFL certification, there are a lot of options out there, but in order to get the most return from your certification its important to do your research and choose the correct one for you and your goals.
-While you're searching here are just a few things you should be looking out for:
+To become an English teacher abroad, generally, the only requirements are to be a native English speaker.
+But in many cases having a bachelor's degree and becoming TEFL certified will give you a leg up in a crowded field.
+When it comes to obtaining a TEFL certification, there are a lot of options out there, but in order to get the most return from your certification, it's essential to do your research and choose the correct one for you and your goals.
+So while you're searching, here are just a few things you should be looking out for: